I’ve always been interested in the intersection of Art, Healing, and Magic.

-At this point I realized that this high level of turn-over in these service-based positions made it extremely difficult to create sustainable change for the communities that needed it most.
+At this point I realized that this high level of turn-over in these service-based arts positions made it extremely difficult to create sustainable change for the communities that needed it most.

 This was a huge eye opener for me.
 And to top it all off, I had a major meltdown (read: Quarter-Life Crisis) in my mid-twenties.
 Think debilitating anxiety, depression, panic attacks, the works.